Working smarter

 A smartphone showing the Engaged California website

-Engaged California is creating new ways for Californians to shape the decisions that affect their lives.
-It invites people across the state to share ideas, offer feedback, and join respectful, solution-focused conversations.
+Engaged California lets Californians shape decisions that affect their lives.
+It invites people across the state to share ideas and join respectful, conversations focused on solutions.
+The insights inform action plans to make state government more effective.

 It’s powered by the latest technology and built on transparency and inclusion.